How to Cope with the Death of a Dog

 Deciding how to mark a dog’s passing is a very personal decision.
 Some pet owners choose the formality of a proper funeral in a pet cemetery, while others cremate and scatter their pet’s ashes.
 Many veterinary hospitals offer to make a clay imprint of a dog’s paw as a keepsake.

-Sife suggests making a contribution to an animal group in your pet’s name, planting a tree in its honor, volunteering with shelter animals, or setting up a memorial on the APLB’s website.
+Sife suggests contributing to an animal group in your pet’s name, planting a tree in its honor, volunteering with shelter animals, or setting up a memorial on the APLB’s website.
 “We’ll light a candle for the dog each year on the anniversary of its death,” he says.

 Everyone deals with loss differently, though dog owners can expect to go through the same stages of grief as anyone who’s experienced the loss of a loved one.
 Sife suggests reading one of the many books on the topic, including his own, The Loss of a Pet.
 “The pain is unavoidable, but a book can help to normalize the experience,” he says.